-As part of the Queensland Government's commitment to diversify and strengthen our state's economy and create high-value, knowledge-based jobs, the Queensland Biomedical 10-Year Roadmap and Action Plan ( 1.2 MB) sets out a $4 million program to support and attract biomedical enterprises.
+As part of the Queensland Government's commitment to diversify and strengthen our state's economy and create high-value, knowledge-based jobs, the Queensland Biomedical 10-Year Roadmap and Action Plan ( 1.2 MB) sets out a program to support, grow and attract biomedical enterprises.

 By 2027, Queensland will be a regionally integrated and globally competitive Asia-Pacific biomedical industry hub recognised for its excellence in biomedical innovation, highly skilled professional workforce, and world-leading translational biomedical research facilities.

 The Queensland Biomedical 10-Year Roadmap and Action Plan is supporting and developing our state's growing biomedical sector through key strategies:

 - supporting Queensland start-ups to prosper and successfully scale up

 - supporting existing businesses to grow and attract new businesses to Queensland, including the Biomedical Voucher Program

 - promoting capabilities to attract investment and facilitate alliances.